dougbutner/web-4/README.md

 # Author notes
 These ideas are being published in an effort to both expand and shift the path of information sciences in a direction that has not been implemented in other technological and social systems before.
+This direction is one which I have invested years to research, conceptualize, and build.

 While an argument could easily be made that DeFi is Web 4, or another emerging tech, like layers on top of blockchains (sidechains) are web 4, both of these are not new.
 DeFi mimics the systems of the past in a better way.
 Sidechains are meerly making web 3 more efficient.

-It is my belief that each version of the web, if we accept the "web 1, 2, 3, 4" premise, must be
+It is my belief that each version of the web, if we accept the "web 1, 2, 3, 4" premise, must be 1) fundamentally different than the previous, and 2) be built on top of the previous version.

 **Notes + References**